 The initial hope for traveling to Boston was for a tentative show, followed by what would perhaps be our biggest gig at the Anthrax in New Haven, Connecticut, opening for DC’s Ignition.
 Todd, Warren, and I arrived in Boston late in the evening.
 Hank got us settled before going out.
 The three of us were beat; we decided to call it a night.
 We slept on the floor in the living room and the kitchen.

 In the middle of the night, Hank's roommate staggered into the kitchen, stepped over me, and bumped into the wall.
 I sprung up to see a large, drunk, naked man holding his dick in his hand, hovering over me.
-He gave me a half-cocked glance and with excitement in his voice shouted, "Billy Milano!
+He gave me a half-cocked glance and, with excitement in his voice, shouted, "Billy Milano!
 It's fuckin' Billy Milano!"
 Billy Milano was the singer in the then popular speed metal band Stormtroopers of Death.
 I was on the verge of shitting myself and frantically shouted, "I'M NOT BILLY!
 I'M NOT BILLY!"
-With disappointment in his voice and a limp dick still in hand, he apologized and walked over to the back door of the kitchen to urinate off the balcony.
+With disappointment in his voice and a limp dick still in hand, he apologized and walked over to the kitchen's back door to urinate off the balcony.
 On his way back through, he said pitifully, "Sorry, I thought you were Billy."

-Post tour: Short Fuse did get back together to give it another shot.
+Post-tour: Short Fuse did get back together to give it another shot.
 Because of the lack of practices Arnold and Todd didn't show put his show.
 It was the official end of the group.
-Collection of author.
+Collection of the author.

 Todd phoned home the same evening and asked his dad, a TWA pilot, to hook him up with a one-way flight back to Philly.
 The following afternoon, Warren and I drove Todd to Logan International.
 Now it was only the two of us left with a Bronco packed full of band equipment.
 Warren and I decided to leave for Denver the following morning.
 Practically broke, we killed the afternoon bumming around.

 Warren and I jumped out and pushed the Bronco onto what little shoulder there was.
 There was no way in hell we were sticking around a dead vehicle in a tunnel on a Friday night, so we got the fuck out of there as fast as we could.
-A tow truck pulled up, the driver told us what the deal was; a non-negotiable situation.
+A tow truck pulled up, the driver told us what the deal was, a non-negotiable situation.
 The police also came by and wanted to issue me a citation for blocking traffic.
 The cop and the tow truck driver had a little chat, and it was decided if I gave the tow truck driver $100 in cash, I wouldn't get a ticket.
-I lost it, mentally check out, had an out of body experience.
+I lost it, mentally checked out, had an out-of-body experience.
 From what Warren said, I had a total breakdown and blacked out.
-The only part I remember was shaking and babbling when the tow truck brought us to a garage in Watertown, near where we had been staying with Hank.
+The only part I remember was shaking and babbling when the tow truck brought us to a garage in Watertown, near where we stayed with Hank.
 Hank was our savior once again.

 In the morning, the car mechanic asked a bunch of questions about the equipment in the back of the Bronco.
 He wanted to know if we were in a famous band and what sort of music we played.
 We didn’t dare say punk.
 He asked if we sounded like Aerosmith or The J. Giles Band, two of Boston’s finest, right?
 The diagnosis was that the electrical system in the Bronco was fried, and it would take him a couple of days to replace it.
 He and his buddy both laughed at and taunted us for driving a Ford and suggested we buy a Chevy next time.

 We arrived at the outskirts of Denver just in time to be punished by stop-and-go rush hour traffic.
-In all fairness, Warren wanted to be dropped off across town in West Denver.
-Warren, like an excited child, jumped out of the car and raced into his grandma's house.
-And just like that, I was alone for the first times in weeks; with an empty nest and cooperative traffic I merged into the ebb and flow of cars, thinking about the bed waiting for me on the other side of town.
+But, in all fairness, Warren wanted to be dropped off across town in West Denver.
+So, like an excited child, Warren jumped out of the car and raced into his grandma's house.
+And just like that, I was alone for the first time in weeks; with an empty nest and cooperative traffic, I merged into the ebb and flow of cars, thinking about the bed waiting for me on the other side of town.

 Edited by Rory Eubank.